 Aluminum is used as the anode metal.
-Since the dielectric film can be made thin, they are the mainstream type for high-capacity capacitors.
-They suffer from numerous disadvantages, including poor frequency characteristics and temperature characteristics, large leakage current and dielectric loss, etc.
+Since dielectric films can be made thin, they have dominated the mainstream of large capacity capacitors.
+However, there are a few disadvantages, such as poor frequency and temperature characteristics, leakage current, and large dielectric loss.

 These electrolytic type capacitors use tantalum for the anode.

 Compared to aluminum electrolytic capacitors, they have excellent leakage current, frequency, and temperature characteristics.

 These capacitors use an organic electrolytic solution and also an electric double layer formed on the surface of an activated carbon electrode as a dielectric.

 They have a capacitance that is more than 1000 times to 10,000 times greater than aluminum electrolytic capacitors, and they can be used repeatedly for a long period without limitations such as the number of charge/discharge cycles.